1.1.2 Adobe Marketing Agent for ChatGPT Enterprise

 For this exercise, the context needs to be set to use:

-The Sandbox setting helps to identify which sandbox AI Assistant should look at when asking questions.
+The Sandbox setting helps to identify which sandbox ChatGPT should look at when asking questions.

-The Dataview setting helps to identify which dataview AI Assistant should look at when asking questions.
+The Dataview setting helps to identify which dataview ChatGPT should look at when asking questions.

 Enter the following Prompt and click the send button.

-Your context is now propermy set, so you can start sending specific prompts next.
+Your context is now properly set, so you can start sending specific prompts next.

 1.1.2.3 Start with overall purchase trends to anchor context and zoom into fiber